onera/cwipi/training/Fortran/02_Exercise_1/exercise_1.md

 Now we will start using CWIPI functions !
 Please refer to the API referenced [here](https://numerics.gitlab-pages.onera.net/coupling/cwipi/dev/index.html).

-The function to start a CWIPI coupling between two codes is **init**.
+The function to start a CWIPI coupling between two codes is **CWP_Init**.
 It takes the MPI communicator that includes the MPI ranks of all the coupled codes.
 In this basic exemple, `code 1` will be running on the MPI rank 0 and `code 2` on the MPI rank 1.
 Thus, CWIPI will get the MPI communicator composed of MPI rank 0 and 1.
 Why do we provide the name of the solver as an array?
 Well, because since version 1.0 CWIPI allows several solvers to run on the same MPI rank.